HadrienG2/subwoofer/book/src/user-guide/naming-convention.md

-      code becomes throughput bound and saturates superscalar CPU backend resources, but the highest ILP configurations may not be optimal due to limitations of the CPU microarchitecture (e.g. CPU op cache/loop buffer trashing) or the optimization barrier that we use.
+      code becomes throughput bound and saturates superscalar CPU backend resources, but the highest ILP configurations may not be optimal due to limitations of the CPU microarchitecture (e.g. CPU op cache/loop buffer trashing), the compiler, or the optimization barriers that we use.
     * If you observe that the highest ILP configuration is slower than the next-highest configuration, I advise re-running the benchmark with `more_ilp_configurations` added to the set of Cargo features, in order to